 While proper diet and an exercise regimen can be helpful during the early stages of lipedema, liposuction is the ideal solution to resolve fat deposits.
 Liposuction will bring back the normal appearance of the affected extremities and return patients to a more active and fulfilling lifestyle.
 There are multiple stages of lipedema including mild, moderate, and advanced phases.
 When a patient is diagnosed with lipedema, we offer a treatment which leads to a healthier, more comfortable life.
 This treatment includes the use of tumescent liposuction.

-During your free consultation, one of our board-certified plastic surgeons will discuss the techniques outlined above in more detail and help you choose the best liposuction method to meet your needs.
+During your consultation, one of our board-certified plastic surgeons will discuss the techniques outlined above in more detail and help you choose the best liposuction method to meet your needs.

 Liposuction is often incorporated into comprehensive body sculpting procedure plans.
 Patients who have had bariatric surgery, for example, often use liposuction to help them get rid of any fatty deposits that remain even after they have reached a healthy weight.
 Doing so has been shown to help formerly obese patients maintain the motivation to stay in shape and avoid regaining the weight they have lost.
 Liposuction is also often used during a “Mommy Makeover,” either in conjunction with tummy tuck surgery or on its own.
 Liposuction can even be used during facelift surgery, brachioplasty (arm lift), and breast reduction surgery for either males or females.